Template Variables

 Template variable functions

-Template variables support functions, and there are three built-in functions: get, html, and markdown.
+Template variables support functions, and there are three built-in functions: get, text, and markdown.

 get function